 What do the hotel stars mean

 Many of the hotels have joined the Hotel Stars Union classification in Denmark.
-In Denmark, they also have their own national hotel classification system for members of Horestra, which is a trade association for hotels and restaurants.
-There are approximately 900 hotels in Denmark and around half of them are classified.
+In Denmark, they also have their national hotel classification system for members of Horestra, which is a trade association for hotels and restaurants.
+There are approximately 900 hotels in Denmark, and around half are classified.

-In Denmark, it is stated by law that service charges and all other taxes have to be incorporated in the hotel rate.
-Normally, breakfast is included in the hotel rate when a hotel booking is made.
+In Denmark, it is stated by law that service charges and all other taxes have to be incorporated into the hotel rate.
+Usually, breakfast is included in the hotel rate when a hotel booking is made.

 1 hotel star